-The Chair and Secretary of the Planning and Zoning Commission shall certify the Major Development Plat once the following criteria have been met:

 - i.
-Planning and Zoning Commission has approved the plat; and - ii.
-The applicant and the City have executed all agreements that are to accompany plat. - k.
+The Chairman and Secretary of the Planning and Zoning Commission shall certify the Major Development Plat once the following criteria have been met: - (a) Planning and Zoning Commission has approved the plat; and - (b) The applicant and the City have executed all agreements that are to accompany plat. - i.
 Scope of Approval - i.
 The developer shall not proceed with infrastructure improvements until the Major Development Plat is approved. - ii.
 No building permits may be issued, and no infrastructure improvements shall be considered accepted by the City except as otherwise provided in this Chapter. - iii.
-The final approval of a Major Development Plat is not considered an acceptance of any proposed dedication for public use or use by persons other than the owner of the property covered by the plat and does not impose on the City any duty regarding the maintenance or improvement of any purportedly dedicated parts until the City's governing body makes an actual appropriation of the dedicated parts by formal acceptance, entry, use, or improvement. - 1.
-Revisions to a Major Development Plat
+The final approval of a Major Development Plat is not considered an acceptance of any proposed dedication for public use or use by persons other than the owner of the property covered by the plat and does not impose on the City any duty regarding the maintenance or improvement of any purportedly dedicated parts until the City's governing body makes an actual appropriation of the dedicated parts by formal acceptance, entry, use, or improvement. - j.
+Validity of Approval